Latest Enhancements to Nintex Workflow Cloud Drive Digital Business Initiatives

 Next gen cloud automation platform from Nintex features enhanced governance and security controls, workflow tracking, and forms integration to accelerate the digital transformation of public and private sector organisations

-MELBOURNE, Australia, Oct.
-13, 2021 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced the latest enhancements to its next gen cloud automation platform, Nintex Workflow Cloud, including new security and authorisation milestones, enhanced governance features, workflow tracking for business owners, intelligent forms integration, and more.
+AUCKLAND, New Zealand, Oct.
+14, 2021 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced the latest enhancements to its next gen cloud automation platform, Nintex Workflow Cloud, including new security and authorisation milestones, enhanced governance features, workflow tracking for business owners, intelligent forms integration, and more.

 - Visit https://www.nintex.com/using-nintex/nintex-workflow-cloud/whats-new-oct-2021/ to experience the latest features of Nintex Workflow Cloud